kelenhiik/kelenhiik.github.io/index.md

 # Friday 16.03.18

 Shuhan showed me that dssp assigns cysteine bridges in the amino acid sequence as lowercase letters.
 This means that all the residues that I just turned to uppercase are actually cysteines.
 So I changed all my parsers to account for that and to turn it into a C. SO the PSSMs I created are actually a bit faulty.
-I might just have to do them again....
+I might just have to do them again....Also I think the parts we are using are frequency profiles PSFM?

 # Thursday 15.03.18